RS3885/Gem/README.md

 Choose IE 8,
 Choose IE 11 string

-Return to page, top far right page/rectangle item
+Return to page, top far right page/rectangle item.

+Now, the fun begins.
+Just paste some hebrew (or greek) into the left panel and hit the calculate button.
+You can leave the english chapter and verse markings in the pasted text if it's there, no problem, the calculator will traverse the text and make sense of it all.

+Good Luck.